-In this second blog of our series on high-volume technical printing, we will be discussing the various screen printing equipment options GM Nameplate (GMN) has available for technical printing.
+In this second blog of our series on high-volume technical printing, we will be discussing the various screen-printing equipment options GMN for technical printing.
 We will examine the different attributes of each type of printing press and assess how they can influence your projects.
-If you missed our first blog in this series, we encourage you to take a moment to read it here to gain a preliminary understanding of GMN’s technical printing methods and their implications for high-volume programs.
+If you missed our first blog in this series, we encourage you to take a moment to read it here to gain a preliminary understanding of GMN’s technical printing methods and their implications on high-volume programs.

-As previously mentioned, there are two main screen printing processes used by GMN for technical printing – sheet-fed and roll-to-roll – and as we’ve already established, roll-to-roll printing is better suited for high-volume technical printing projects.
-The reasons for why this is will become clearer as we go through the characteristics of GMN’s printing equipment.
+As previously mentioned, the two main screen-printing processes used by GMN for technical printing programs – sheet-fed and roll-to-roll.
+As we’ve already established, sheet-fed printing is better suited for design development and roll-to-roll printing is ideal for high-volume projects.
+The reasons will become more clearer as we go through the characteristics of GMN’s printing equipment.

-Before getting into the specifics, an important concept to understand in general about all the presses is that the run rate is set by the dryer capacity.
+Before getting into the specifics, an important concept to understand about all the presses is that the run rate is set by the dryer capacity.
 The attributes of the dryer as well as the project influence the run rate that can be realized.
-For example, functional inks often require longer to cure, therefore if a technical printing program utilizing functional inks is run on a press with limited drying capacity, it will need to go through the dryer at a slower speed to properly cure.
-However, if the same project was run on a press with a large drying capacity, it would be able to run at faster speeds since it would be in the dryer for longer.
-For every new project, the drying parameters must be developed according to that project’s specifications, which ultimately determines speed.
+For example, functional inks often require longer to cure.
+Therefore, if a technical printing program utilizing functional inks is run on a press with limited drying capacity, it will need to go through the dryer at a slower speed to cure completely.
+However, if the same project were to run on a press with a large drying capacity, it would run at a faster speed since it would be in the dryer for longer.
+For every new project, the drying parameters must be developed according to that project’s specifications, which ultimately determine speed.

-For roll-to-roll printing, GMN employs four presses with varied capabilities that enable them to fulfill an assortment of technical printing project requirements.
+For roll-to-roll printing, GMN employs the following presses to fulfill an assortment of technical printing project requirements.

-The most noteworthy feature about two of the screen printing presses utilized by GMN for roll-to-roll technical printing is the presses ability to print vias (also known as through-hole printing).
-When printing vias, after the vias are lasered into the material, ink is then printed on both sides of the roll, forcing the ink through the vias to create a circuit.
+The most noteworthy feature about two of the screen printing presses utilized by GMN for roll-to-roll technical printing is the presses' ability to print vias (also known as through-hole printing).
+When printing vias, once the vias are lasered into the material, ink is printed on both sides of the roll, forcing the ink through the vias to create a circuit.
 But the pushing of the ink through the holes leaves excess ink behind on the print bed.
-If using the sheet-fed method, the operator would have to clean the print bed after every pass, adding additional steps and time to the process.
+If a sheet-fed method were to be utilized, the operator would have to clean the print bed after every pass, adding additional steps and time to the process.
 However, GMN’s presses eliminate the need for this added step because they have blotter paper positioned on top of the print bed to absorb all the leftover ink.
-This blotter paper advances along with the roll of material to ensure that the ink doesn’t smear as the sheet moves forward.
+This blotter paper advances along with the roll of material to ensure that the ink does not smear as the sheet moves forward.
 In general, these presses print one color at a time, maintain a print area of 20” x 20”, and can accomplish tolerances around .007”.
 Using UV and thermal dryers approximately four meters in length, the run rate for these presses is about 500-800 impressions per hour.

 The last press at GMN’s disposal offers a print area of 18” x 19.5” and meets tolerances within .007” – .010”.
-This press’ most significant benefits include its two print stations and substantial drying capacity, which allows it to produce parts at a much higher speed.
-With both a 40-foot and a 60-foot tower dryer, this press employs dryers that are much larger than our other presses.
-Again, the tower dryers allow for each part to stay in the dryer for longer, therefore permitting the part to run through the process at a faster rate.
+Its most significant benefits include its two print stations and substantial drying capacity, which allows it to produce parts at a much higher speed.
+With a 40-foot and 60-foot tower dryer, this press employs dryers that are much larger than our other presses.
+The tower dryers allow for each part to stay in the dryer longer, permitting the part to run through the process at a faster rate.
 The other advantage of this press is that it’s a two-color press.
-The printing process begins by laying down the first color, followed by the punching of a fiducial next to the image for registration, and then the sheet runs through the first tower dryer.
+The printing process begins by laying down the first color, followed by the punching of a fiducial next to the image for registration and the sheet running through the first tower dryer.
 Next, utilizing the registration punch to align with the first ink layer, a second color can be laid down, ending with the sheet going through the second tower dryer.
 These two capabilities are what make our final roll-to-roll technical printing press the fastest print line at GMN with a run rate of 800 – 1,000 impressions per hour.